aegir-project/documentation/docs/extend/altering-behaviours.md

    }
    ```

-Create a file in the location that fits your needs.
+Create a file in the location that fits your needs, and make sure it is php code by including `<?php` at the top.

 - **System-wide:**  All sites will load this code:
   `/var/aegir/config/includes/global.inc`